Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/GUI FLP Exporter.md

 - Enable Set output folder sub folder, User can name the sub folder within subfolder where they want to export songs
     - Create check if folde exists, else create folder
 - Add about section, with version name
     - And disclaimer text, FL Studio must be closed.
-Show disclaimer 2 times, FLstudio must be closed before exporting songs
+Show disclaimer 2 times, FLstudio must be closed before exporting song

 If settings is empty (first time users), prompt user to run FL Studio, run code to get FL_Studio_Path and processes type, prompt user input fields for other values and store in json file
 Save values for next run